-Protecting your business against debt can save you from bankruptcy and spare the overall economy a bit of trouble.
-Here are four tips to get your own debt and cash flow management on track:
+Protecting your business against debt can save you from bankruptcy and spare the overall economy from the fallout.
+Let’s look at five tips to get your debt and cash flow management on track.

 Don’t give yourself a reason not to pay your suppliers on time.
 If you aren’t making timely payments, you’re unnecessarily straining those relationships and slowly building up debt.
 Further, if you get too far behind on payments, your supplier might freeze services to your business altogether or even take you to court.

 Your business credit report will suffer if this happens, which will put you that much closer to bankruptcy.
-If you foresee any problems fulfilling your payments, be honest with your supplier at the earliest opportunity.
-Ultimately, it’s in its interest to help you so it can ensure payment and your business in the future.
+If you foresee any problems fulfilling your payments, be honest with your suppliers.
+Ultimately, it’s in their best interest to help you so they can ensure payment and your business in the future.

 The last thing you want on your credit report is a tax lien.
-If potential vendors see that you’re not paying what's due to the government, they’ll likely assume that you won’t pay for their services either.
+If potential vendors see that you’re not paying what you owe the government, they’ll likely assume that you won’t pay for their services either.

-That doesn’t mean a tax mishap is a death sentence for your business, but you don’t want any issues to snowball — and with the government, they can snowball quickly.
-If you get off course, be proactive.
-Set up a payment plan, and stay on good terms with the people in charge.
+That doesn’t mean a tax mishap is a death sentence for your business, but you don’t want the issue to snowball — and with the government, tax problems can do that quickly.
+If you get off course with your taxes, be proactive.
+Set up a payment plan, and stay on good terms with the IRS.

 Credit reports, both your own and those of your customers, are a vital tool for your business success.
 Start by studying yours to determine where you stand.
 Potential customers and lenders will look, and you want them to be impressed with what they see.

 A credit report is also essential when you’re onboarding a new customer.
-If customer reports raise red flags, save yourself a major headache by extending them little room for error.
+If a customer’s report raises red flags, you might want to think twice about doing business with them.

-Never assume that even your best buyers won't hit choppy financial waters.
+Even your best customers can run into financial difficulties.
 If you monitor their credit reports regularly, you can see early warning signs and work with them to change their payment terms or make other arrangements.

-If they do face financial downfall, you want to be prepared and have the cash to weather the storm.
+If they do face a financial downfall, you want to be prepared and have the cash on hand to weather the storm.
 Plan ahead and add what padding you can to your reserves.
-The best business owners are ready for the worst.
+The best business owners are ready for the worst case scenario.

-You might have noticed that there is one common, unifying factor in each of the four tips above: relationships.
-It's often difficult to cultivate relationships in the world of finance and credit and is even harder in a B2B enterprise.
-However, building relationships can be the single biggest factor in your organization’s successful avoidance of the bankruptcy domino effect.
+There is a common factor in each of the previous four tips above — relationships.
+It can be difficult to cultivate relationships in the world of finance and credit and is even harder in a B2B enterprise.
+But building relationships can be the single biggest factor in your organization’s successful avoidance of the bankruptcy domino effect.